 Offered by ISI (Local Community Christian Organization – NOT UNM)

 A non-UNM, community Christian volunteer organization called ISI (International Students, Inc.) offers free airport pick-up and a temporary home-stay with a local family not to exceed 3 days.
 If you are interested, you must contact them in advance.
 This service is free.
 ISI is a Christian organization, but there is no obligation to participate in any religious activities.
 If you are interested in airport pick-up or the home-stay opportunity offered by ISI please contact them at: ISIABQ@isionline.org.
-You must contact ISI at least two weeks in advance of your arrival for the best chance of getting a home-stay placement.
+You must contact ISI at least one week in advance of your arrival for the best chance of getting a home-stay placement.
 Please report to GEO if you feel any pressure from ISI volunteers to participate in religious activities.

 You can also choose to stay in a local hotel until you can move into permanent housing.
 Be sure to ask if they have a UNM student discount.